sophiepavia/project1/README.md

   There is one bug with  "Print how long it took for the longest running command to execute."
   It works for printing the longest process if it is solely a process.
-  Also if it is solely a background process. finally if it is a regular process then a background process but not the other way around /*COLIN ADD WHAT YOU TRIED HERE*/
+  Also if it is solely a background process. finally if it is a regular process then a background process but not the other way around.
+To try to fix this bug we switched the order of the if/else statements and changed one else if statement in main to a simple if statement.
+The bug has something to do with how the order of the code executes in main depending on it it checks for background processing time or regular processing time first.